felias-fogg/RescueAVR/README.md

 - green LED on for one second, then red LED on for three seconds: chip has been rcognized, but there is not enough information in the firmware to resurrect it,
 - red LED is on for three seconds: no chip recognized.

-After having recognized the MCU, the board check whether any lock bits are set.
+After having recognized the MCU, the board checks whether any lock bits are set.
 If this is not the case, it tries to set the fuses to a safe default setting.
-If successful, the green LED flashes for 5 seconds, otherwise the red LED flashes for 5 seconds.
+If successful, the green LED flashes for 5 seconds; otherwise, the red LED flashes for 5 seconds.
 If unsuccessful, you can try to set the erase jumper, which allows for erasing the entire chip (including the lock bits) in order to recover it.

 If the serial line on the board is connected to a computer using 19200 baud (no parity, 1 stop-bit) then you can use the ***interactive rescue mode***, which gives you more control than the stand-alone mode.